ArutyunovG/CVWorkspace/README.md

 Building from source is the only way to get rid of inconsistency issues with dependencies of pre-built packages.<br>
 2) <i>Scripts are written in bash</i><br>
 Bash is available for clearly-installed Ubuntu and is relatively low-level choice. <br>
-3) <i>Supported systems are Ubuntu 18.04 and Ubuntu 20.04</i><br>
+3) <i>Supported system is Ubuntu 22.04</i><br>
-These are presumably the mostly used operating systems in computer vision community.
+These is presumably one of the mostly used operating systems in computer vision community.
 <hr>
 <h4>Scripts organisation structure</h4>